Muterra/doc-golix/spec.md

 The symmetric signature / MAC of the author.
 The key for the signature is derived by:

-1. DHE shared secret between author and recipient
+1. (EC)DH shared secret between author and recipient
 2. Expand shared secret into key material using the file hash as salt.
 (Ex: cipher suite 0x1 would use HKDF+SHA512)

 The material for input into the signature algorithm is the entire preceding file (including the file hash).